Adam Collins: Print

 After trialling working in journalism in 2015 and then going full time, Collins has written for publications such as Cricbuzz, The Cricket Paper, The Evening Standard, The Independent, ABC, The Daily Telegraph, the Cricinfo website and Wisden Cricket Monthly.
-Collins won the 2017 NRMA Kennedy Award for Outstanding Sports Reporting for a David Warner front page exclusive in the Sydney Morning Herald in which, during a pay dispute, Warner revealed Cricket Australia wouldn't have a team for the upcoming Ashes series if they didn't meet the players demands.
+Collins won the 2017 NRMA Kennedy Award for Outstanding Sports Reporting for a David Warner front page exclusive in the Sydney Morning Herald in which, during a pay dispute, Warner revealed Cricket Australia would not have a team for the upcoming Ashes series if they did not meet the players demands.
 For The Guardian in 2019 Collins wrote the story in which Nat Sciver and Katherine Brunt came out.
 In the 2019 edition of the Wisden Almanack Collins wrote the essay honouring Tammy Beaumont being named a Wisden Cricketer of the Year.